exusiaiwei/exusiaiwei1.github.io/_pages/cv.md

 * Basic programming in Python and R language
 * Eye-tracking
-* Computer hardware operation and maintenance
+* Computer operation and maintenance
 * Utilizing LLMs

 Publications